Godzilla vs. Kong review: Monster movie delivers just what you expect

 Deliberately less gritty, with at least one standout performance from a human character, Godzilla vs. Kong offers a crowd-pleasing entry that definitely brings home the spectacle.
 The best part?
 It's under two hours.

-Godzilla vs. Kong is out in the US on March 31 in cinemas and on HBO Max.
+Godzilla vs. Kong is out now in the US in cinemas and on HBO Max.
 The film already opened in theaters in Australia and other countries, but some, including France and Japan, won't get it until May.

 Wisely shedding a few characters from 2019's Godzilla: King of the Monsters, the latest monster bash-up focuses on a seemingly straightforward mission: Find Kong a new home, because there can't be two apex titans living on Earth's surface.
 The fabled Hidden World is the answer, bringing scientists played by Alexander Skarsgard and Rebecca Hall together to escort Kong to the not-so-mythical realm's entrance.
 Tagging along is deaf orphan Jia, played by a ridiculously adorable Kaylee Hottle, who can communicate with the giant gorilla.